U.S. Army Corps of Engineers - Roads Acting as Dams

 The Central Federal Lands Highway Division of the Federal Highway Administration in cooperation with the Spirit Lake Nation, U.S. Bureau of Indian Affairs, U.S. Army Corps of Engineers, Federal Highway Administration North Dakota Federal Aid Division, and the North Dakota Department of Transportation proposed safety improvements in an environmental assessment published in 2008.
 The Central Federal Lands of Federal Highway Administration hired the U.S. Army Corps of Engineers to complete the design that relates to dam safety.

-Hanson, as part of the Bergmann-Hanson joint venture team, is working with the U.S. Army Corps of Engineers, St. Paul District, to help complete a Design Documentation Report (DDR) for 12 miles of roads and embankments acting as dams adjacent to Devils Lake, N.D.
+Hanson, as part of the Bergmann-Hanson joint venture team, worked with the U.S. Army Corps of Engineers, St. Paul District, to help complete a Design Documentation Report (DDR) for 12 miles of roads and embankments acting as dams adjacent to Devils Lake, N.D.

 The design and construction must satisfy Federal Highway Administration design criteria so that roadways and other embankments constructed for this project will safely impound water.

-Hanson is completing alignment and features designs.
-These services include embankment design that minimizes future construction costs; hydraulic design, including slope protection and riprap sizing; and process/standards design for utility and infrastructure features crossing the embankments.
+Hanson completed alignment and features designs.
+These services included embankment design that minimizes future construction costs; hydraulic design, including slope protection and riprap sizing; and process/standards design for utility and infrastructure features crossing the embankments.

-Hanson also is providing technical specifications for the embankments to function as dams.
+Hanson also provided technical specifications for the embankments to function as dams.